cozy/cozy-docs/src/documents/hack/getting-started/learn-single-page-app-way.html.md

 };
 ```

-You server is now a RESTful API that allow your single page app to request it easily thanks to Backbone.
+You server is now a RESTful API that allows your single page app to request it easily thanks to Backbone.

 ## What's next?
 This tutorial doesn't cover every aspects and good practices of Backbone but it should give you a good insight of how you can build awesome single page apps.